jlefrique/dotfiles/doc/install.md

     cd $HOME/git
     git clone /net/willow/git/jlefrique-wiki.git

-Using Ikiwiki with git requires an additional "working" repository in addition to the one that committers push to.
+Using Ikiwiki with git requires an additional working repository in addition to the one that committers push to.

     sudo mkdir -p /var/lib/ikiwiki